divvungiellatekno/giellalt.uit.no/tools/tools.md

 available for research, but they are not open source.
 The hfst tools are open source with no restrictions.
 Both compilers compile the same source files, and at Giellatekno and Divvun we use both compilers interchangeably.
-Practical applications we compile in hfst, several useful features are available in hfst only.
-On a daily basis the xerox tools have a somewhat faster compilation speed.
+Files for practical programs we compile in hfst, sevaral extensions are available in hfst only, but on a daily basis the xerox tools have a somewhat faster compilation speed.

 A third compiler is also able to compile source files written for xfst and lexc, the **foma** compiler.

-### The Xerox compilers
+### The xerox compilers

 The Xerox tools are: **twolc** (for morphophonology), **lexc** (for morphology), **xfst** (for compiling the final transducer) , and